 Peer review models on IOP journals

-We are moving all of our owned journals to double-blind peer review by the end of 2021, making us the first physics publisher to adopt the approach portfolio-wide.
+We are moving all of our owned journals to double-anonymous peer review by the end of 2021, making us the first physics publisher to adopt the approach portfolio-wide.
 You can read more about these changes here.

 Our current peer review models on our journals are as follows: